IIWDTI/Decaffeinated/README.md

 # Decaffeinated

-Commandline tool for changing C1E
+Commandline tool for turning C1E on or off